Rank Two Sheaves With Low Discriminant on the Fano Threefold of Index 2 and Degree 5: Objects with Maximal Third Chern Character

-Tilt-stability of $E$ implies that $H^0(E)=0$.
-Also $H^2(E)\cong\Hom(E,\mathcal O_X(-2)[1])^\vee=0$, because otherwise there would be a semicircular wall.
+Tilt-semistability of $E$ implies that $H^0(E)=0$.
+Also $H^2(E)\cong\mathrm{Hom}(E,\mathcal O_X(-2)[1])^\vee=0$, because otherwise there would be a semicircular wall.
 Grothendieck-Riemann-Roch Theorem gives $\chi(E)=5e+1\le 0$, hence $e\le-\frac 15$.
 Assume that $e=-\frac 15$.
-Proposition \ref{2-stability} implies that $E$ is a 2-stable sheaf.
+Proposition \ref{2-stability} implies that $E$ is a 2-semistable sheaf.
 Since $E$ is a rank 2 sheaf with negative third Chern class, it cannot be reflexive (see the proof of \cite[Proposition 2.6]{H}).
 The sheaf $E$ can be included into an exact sequence